300th Sustainment Brigade

-The 300th Sustainment Brigade is a Major Subordinate Command (MSC) of the 4th Expeditionary Sustainment Command (4th ESC) and one of only eight of its kind in the Army Reserve.
+The 300th Sustainment Brigade is a Major Subordinate Command (MSC) of the 4th Expeditionary Sustainment Command (4th ESC) and one of only eighth of its kind in the United States Army Reserve.
 This unit is one of the latest additions in the Army Transformation process for the 4th ESC, and manage a peacetime downtrace that has command and control of approximately 3,500 army reservists located throughout the Texas area, and its soldiers support diverse missions that are logistical in nature.

-Subordinate Units

-The brigade is made up of the following units:
+Organization